Purpose of this framework

-The guiding principle is schools only provide education and that childcare centres only provide childcare.
+- The guiding principle is schools only provide education and that childcare centres only provide childcare.

 - Limit other activities that may lead to non-necessary contact, or have them take place digitally.
 For example, organise parent meetings, parent-teacher talks, team meetings, etc. online.
-This also applies to open days and test lessons for pupils from the last year of primary school who are looking for a secondary school .
+This also applies to open days.

-- If applicable: make sure that parents/carers do not enter the school when bringing and collecting children.
-If this is not possible when bringing and collecting the youngest children from the childcare centre or in special education, make sure that a distance of 1.5 metres can always be maintained between different parents/carers and between the parents/carers and the staff.
+- Make sure that parents/carers do not enter the childcare centre or school when bringing and collecting children.
+If this is not possible when bringing and collecting the youngest children from the childcare centre or in special education, make sure that a distance of 1.5 metres is always maintained between different parents/carers and between the parents/carers and the staff.
 Arrange the walking routes to ensure distancing.

-- If applicable: organise the picking up and dropping off of pupils in such a way that parents/carers can maintain distance from each other outdoors.
+- Organise the picking up and dropping off of pupils in such a way that parents/carers can maintain distance from each other.
 This could be done by marking off spaces that are 1.5 metres apart.

-- If applicable: in order to limit contact between different parents/carers, staggered drop-off and pick-up times can be used.
+- In order to limit contact between different parents/carers, staggered drop-off and pick-up times can be used.
 In doing so, the school and childcare centre should take into account families with several children in different groups at the same childcare centre or school.

 Recommendations on limiting the number of contacts between children:

-- In the schools, every effort must be made to keep the different classes, subjects, school years and/or school levels separate as much as possible, and preferably to set up fixed groups as much as possible.
+- In the schools, every effort must be made to keep the different groups separate as much as possible, and preferably to set up fixed groups.

 - One option for limiting contact between different classes is to spread the number of pupils using central areas such as schoolyards, cloakrooms, assembly halls and canteens at the same time by staggering break times and/or setting up a rotating schedule for which classes spend the break in their own classrooms on different days.

-- Schools should also make an effort to work with designated pairs/buddies (2 children sitting next to each other and working together, for example) within one class and/or subject, maintaining distance between these pairs/buddies as much as possible.
+- Schools should also make an effort to work with designated pairs/buddies (2 children sitting next to each other and working together, for example) within one class/school year, maintaining distance between these designated pairs/buddies as much as possible.
 For the younger children, instead of pairing up, it would also be possible to designate fixed small groups (for example no more than 5 children per group) who work together.